project-origin/docs/doc/concept/granular-certificates/federated-certifate-id.md

 ## Stream ID

-The StreamID is the unique id of the certificate.
+The StreamID is the identifier for a certificate, within a registry.

 The term StreamID comes from the underlying [streams](../transactions.md#streams), where all transactions on a GC is stored in a stream for the GC.

-The StreamID is a Uuid4, and is the unique identifier for a GC on a registry.
+The StreamID is a Uuid4, which provides a very high probability of uniqueness within a registry.

+However, because a UUID4 is generated randomly and cannot be guaranteed to be unique in absolute terms, it is used in conjunction with the RegistryName to form the globally unique FID.